 - If a re-export, include the previous import/export permits

 Please reach out to the Nature Foundation manager with any questions.

-What does it mean for a species to be CITES-listed?
+What does it mean for a species to be protected by CITES?

-A species that is protected under CITES cannot be transported across national borders without proper documentation and certification, no matter where you are or whether it is dead or alive.
-This includes its body parts, such as shells or feathers.
+A species that is protected under CITES is regulated and cannot be transported across national borders without proper documentation, permits, and certification, whether it is dead or alive.
+This includes its body parts or any derivatives, such as shells or feathers.

 - All coral species

 - All seahorse species (Hippocampus)

 - All succulent species

 - Whale shark (Rhincodon typus)